 Consider Giving Your Dog A Prescription Diet

-If you’ve tried several diets and nothing is working, you should get in touch with your vet to give you a prescription diet.
+If you’ve tried several diets and nothing is working, you should contact your vet to give you a prescription diet.
 This type of diet is specially formulated to manage dogs with diabetes.

 Furthermore, the vet may recommend providing a raw diet with macro-nutrients, such as chromium and vanadium.
 These macro-nutrients are crucial in the production of natural insulin from the pancreas.

-Aside from feeding your diabetic dog the right diet, you also need to keep it fit.
+Aside from feeding your diabetic dog the proper diet, it would help if you also kept it fit.
 Regular exercise is crucial even as you try to put weight on your dog.
-Exercise will help reduce blood sugar levels in the dog’s body.
+Exercise helps reduce blood sugar levels in the dog’s body.

-Note that the exercise should last the same amount of time on a daily.
-Moreover, the exercise should be of the same intensity.
+Note that the exercise should last the same amount of time daily.
+Moreover, the activity should be of the same intensity.

 Discuss what type of exercises you should undertake and for how long with your dog’s vet.
-Since you want your dog to add weight instead of losing weight, the exercise should be short.
+Since you want your dog to add weight instead of losing weight, the activity should be short.

 Reasons Why Your Diabetic Dog Is Underweight

 There are several reasons why your dog may be underweight.
-Apart from feeding your dog the wrong diet and not following the right routine, these things may cause your dog to lose weight.
-These are as follows:
+Apart from feeding your dog the wrong diet and not following the proper routine, these things may cause your dog to lose weight.

-- A health problem – The likelihood of a diabetic dog having other diseases is extremely high.
+- A health problem – The likelihood of a diabetic dog having other diseases is exceptionally high.
 Aside from diabetes, the dog may also have inflammatory bowel disease, exocrine pancreatic insufficiency, or protein-losing nephropathy.
 These diseases can also cause weight loss in a dog.
-Therefore, you should have the vet check if the dog has any other underlying problem apart from canine diabetes.
+Therefore, you should have the vet check if the dog has any underlying problems besides canine diabetes.

 - Gut system problem – good gut health is essential for any diabetic dog.
-This is because the gut system plays a crucial role in a diabetic dog’s overall health and wellbeing.
-Also, the gut system is vital when it comes to maintaining health.
+The gut system is crucial to a diabetic dog’s health and well-being.
+Also, the gut system is vital for maintaining good dog health.
 Because of this, you should contact your vet and tell them to recommend the right foods for improving the gut system’s health.

-Aside from looking at the diet as the only cause for weight loss, you should also consider checking its gut or if it has an underlying issue.
+Aside from considering the diet as the only cause for weight loss, it would help if you also thought about checking the dog’s gut for underlying health issues.
 With proper care and diet, your dog will gain weight slowly and live longer.
-However, the process is gradual and not instant; hence, you will have to exercise some patience.

 Now that you know what to do if your dog is losing weight because of canine diabetes, you should go ahead and save it from suffocating.